 From my experiences is a trip to Kurdistan completely safe.
 Keep in mind that things can change overnight as this still is a conflict area.
 Although over the last years the Autonomous region of Kurdistan has been doing an amazing job to make Kurdistan safe for travelers.

 The Kurdistan Tourism Board claims that in the first 6 months of 2018 over 1.3 million tourists had been traveling to Kurdistan, most of them being Iraqis.

 My experiences traveling Kurdistan were very laid-back so when you ask me if it is safe to travel to Kurdistan, I say: YES!
 The first couple days I spent in Erbil and felt completely safe.
 A laid-back city to roam around in.
 The city center is filled with friendly locals and in the Ankawa district you can go out till late and walk home safely.
-Erbil is safe in 2019!
+Erbil is safe to travel in 2023!

 When you visit Kurdistan there is no need to worry about anything getting stolen.
 Kurdistan sees very little crime.
 You can leave your phone and bag on the table while you order locals say.
 I would personally never do that, but according to locals it is common to do and nothing ever happens.

 I also rented a car and went on a 4-day road trip.
 Roads are actually pretty ok, but definitely watch out for unexpected speed bumps and so now and then some potholes on less maintained roads.
 I drove around Northwest Kurdistan but avoided Mosul.
 I did not come across any problems or unsafe situations whatsoever on my road trip.
 Language barriers are real though, but people are very friendly and super helpful.
 When traveling to Kurdistan a road trip if one of the best things to do.